odrotbohm/cqrs-spring-modulith/README.md

-# Spring Modulith CQRS Example
+# CQRS with Spring Modulith

 This project demonstrates how to implement the Command Query Responsibility Segregation (CQRS) pattern using Spring Modulith.